sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 - :envar:`SAGE_OPENBLAS_TARGET` - set this to ``HASWELL`` if your cpu is a modern CPU.
-This will automatically add a target of HASWELL for the openblas package in case the package installation fails.
+This will automatically add a target of HASWELL for the openblas package in case the package installation fails. (see :trac:`23272`)

 Variables to set if you're trying to build Sage with an unusual setup, e.g., an unsupported machine or an unusual compiler: